Reyazgitwork/sql-week2-fundamentals/README.md

 # 🗄 SQL Data Analysis Portfolio – MySQL 8.0

+## 👋 About Me

+Aspiring Data Analyst with a strong focus on SQL and relational data analysis.
+I build structured, reproducible SQL projects that transform raw relational data into clear business insights.
-This repository showcases my structured SQL learning and hands-on practice using **MySQL 8.0**, focused on building job-ready data analysis skills.

-The progression moves from foundational querying to relational analysis, subqueries, CTEs, and window functions, culminating in a structured mini project.
+This repository documents my hands-on SQL journey using **MySQL 8.0**, progressing from foundational querying to advanced relational analysis, subqueries, CTEs, and window functions — culminating in a structured mini project.

+My goal is to develop job-ready SQL skills and demonstrate analytical thinking through real-world problem solving.

 ---

 ## 🎯 Objective

-To develop strong SQL fundamentals and apply them to real-world business scenarios, including:
+To develop strong SQL fundamentals and apply them to practical business scenarios, including:

 - Data filtering and sorting
 - Aggregation and grouped reporting